FinnZC/SongGO/README.md

 ## Content
 This repository contains the following:
-* The source code for the Android game
+* Source code for the Android game
 * Design Documentation
 * Technical Documentation